-If complaints are received directly to a directorate within NWSSP, the communication is to be sent to Corporate Services Complaints, before an investigation is to take place, at the following email addresses:
+If complaints are received directly to a directorate within NWSSP, the communication is to be sent to the Complaints Lead before an investigation is to take place at NWSSP.Complaints@wales.nhs.uk.

-NWSSPComplaints@wales.nhs.uk; or Roxann.Davies@wales.nhs.uk

-This is to ensure that the complaint is managed according to this Protocol and in accordance with Velindre NHS Trust's Handling Concerns Policy and to ensure that there is accurate recording of the number of complaints received by NWSSP.
+This is to ensure that the complaint is managed according to this Protocol and in accordance with Velindre University NHS Trust's Handling Concerns Policy and to ensure that there is accurate recording of the number of complaints received by NWSSP.
 The investigation of individual complaints will then be handed to the appropriate Head of Service to conduct an investigation.
 Flow charts of the complaints handling processes are shown at Appendices 1 and 2.

-The Complaints Lead will log complaints on to a central spreadsheet in order to keep track of complaints received thus ensuring accurate reporting for the Annual Governance Statement and to inform specific Committees and Forums.
+The Complaints Lead will log complaints on to a central register in order to keep track of complaints received thus ensuring accurate reporting for the Annual Governance Statement and to inform specific Committees and Forums.